Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Set-AzureRmRecoveryServicesAsrReplicationProtectedItem.md

 ```

 ### -RecoveryNetworkId
-Specifies the ID of the Azure virtual network for which this cmdlet recovers the Protected Item.
+Specifies the ID of the Azure virtual network to which the protected item should be failed over.

 ```yaml
 Type: String